 With a background in stage management and event design, we are fluent in a range of virtual facilitation techniques.
 We’ve hosted small executive retreats, 300-person interactive sessions, and events with people experiencing hearing impairment.

 Our animations explain complex topics through memorable storytelling.
-Whether it’s a simple whiteboard video, a quirky stop-motion animation, or more polished 2D graphics – we have an animation style for every project.
+Whether it’s a simple whiteboard video, a detailed explainer video, or more polished 2D graphics – we have an animation style for every project.
 We partner with our clients from initial concepting through script writing, storyboarding, animation, and editing.

 Infographics map out your concepts in a concise one-pager that can be shared online and in presentations, or as printed hand-outs and large posters.
 Infographics can be made interactive with image or data pop ups.
 We’ve translated dense strategic plans into “visual executive summaries,” mapped out curriculums and training plans, designed journey maps of pathways through a system, and summarized research papers into visual reports.